ILIAS-eLearning/ILIAS/README.md

 That's it.
 Since we never modify existing objects, the stuff above could be completely reused and combined to even more complex formlets.
 E.g. one could use two date formlets to create a period formlet.
-Now lets try it:
+Now lets try it out:

 ```php
 <?php